black-snow/thesis-cpc/README.md

 # Master's Thesis

-This repository contains a snapshot the Jupyter notebooks I used for my thesis.
+This repository contains a snapshot the Jupyter notebooks I used for my 2020 master's thesis *Contrastive Predictive Coding on Temporal Graphs*.

 The BN16 data is available at https://zenodo.org/record/3862966

 Note that figures and outputs in the notebooks may not represent the findings recorded.
-They can, however, be reproduced.
+All thesis results can, however, be reproduced.

+The CPC paper reproduction code can be found in `cpc_reproduction`, the take on BN16 graphs in `bn16`.
+See the respective Readme for further details.

 Dependencies for the CPC reproduction:
 * python 3.7